wiggitywhitney/mcp-commit-story/engineering-mcp-journal-spec-final.md

 5. `journal/install-hook` - Install git post-commit hook
 6. `journal/add-reflection` - Add a manual reflection to today's journal
 7. `journal/init` - Initialize journal in current repository

+Each operation will be instrumented with appropriate traces to monitor performance and error rates.

 ### Operation Details